top of page

 Disadvantages:

-"Maximum flexibility – positively guided solenoid valves for maximum control under varying pressure conditions."
+"Maximum flexibility – positively driven solenoid valves

-• Industrial processes: control under varying pressure conditions.
+for maximum control under varying pressure conditions."

 Your contact for high-quality and reliable valve solutions.